kristoffer-dyrkorn/flightsimulator/README.md

 - Now calculates the compass direction correctly
 - Decoupled the physics loop from the rendering loop to avoid large time steps (and instability)
 - Fixed leading edge flap calculations (typo in variable name)
-- Fixed wrong data in speed brake aerodynamic table and enabled speed brakes
+- Fixed wrong data in speed brake aerodynamic table and enabled air brakes
 - Fixed bug in flight path indicator placement
 - Fixed limitations in the atmospheric model for high altitudes
 - Fixed aircraft jitter when using the chase camera